eamaster/crypto-mood-dashboard/SECRETS_SETUP.md

 - The application will gracefully degrade if optional API keys are missing
 - Required API keys (CoinCap, Cohere, NewsAPI, and ADMIN_PURGE_TOKEN) must be present for full functionality
 - All secrets are loaded at runtime and never stored in the codebase
-- The worker automatically detects and purges legacy CoinGecko cache entries when they are accessed
+- Cache entries are automatically managed by the worker